pranav-P92/AWS-SAA/README.md

 - EBS can only be mounted to one instance at a time.
 - Data remains safe even if the instance is stopped.
 - Can attach/detach volumes anytime
-- Its locked to specific AZ zone an EBS volume in us-east-1a cannot be attached to us-east-1b To move data across, you need to create a snapshot of it (backup).
+- Its locked to specific AZ zone,
+	- an EBS volume in us-east-1a cannot be attached to us-east-1b
+	- To move data across, you need to create a snapshot of it (backup).

     ### **EBS SNAPSHOTS**